 As mentioned earlier, you can also turn off this setting from the pop-up window that appears.
 Simply click the box to the left of Warn me when I attempt to close multiple tabs to remove the check mark.

-Do you find it troubling that Firefox is including suggestions from your browsing history when you type an address or a search term into the address bar?
+Do you find it troubling that Firefox includes suggestions from your browsing history when you type an address or a search term into the address bar?
 Find out how to remove your browsing history from these suggestions so that they are no longer offered as options.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.